-There were no other persons with responsibility for planning, directing and controlling the activities of the Fund, directly or indirectly during the financial year.
+There were no other key management personnel with responsibility for planning, directing and controlling the activities of the Fund, directly or indirectly during the financial year.

-(c) Key management personnel unitholdings
+Key management personnel unitholdings

 During or since the end of the year, none of the Directors or Director related entities held units in the Fund, either directly, indirectly or beneficially.